rfuenzalida/FrancoisoneFont/README.md

 # Freeman Font Project
 by Rodrigo Fuenzalida

-Francois One is a reworking of traditional sans serif gothic display typeface forms.
-In Francois One, the earlier letter forms have been digitised and then reshaped for use as a webfont, the counters have been opened up a little and the stems optimised for use as bold display font in modern web browsers.
+Freeman is a re interpretation of traditional sans serif gothic display typeface forms where some elements of the handwitten style are added to give a bit more of persoanlity to the design.
+In Freeman, the counters have been opened up a little and the stems optimised for use as bold display font in modern web browsers.
 Slanted stem terminals have been added to give the face added visual play.

 ![Sample Image](documentation/image1.png)